ScaledFlow/burger/README.md

 - npm i body-parser
 ```

 Use scripts in schema.sql to create tables.
-Optional cvs database load files are included.

 Deploy db and code to Heroku